lumigo-io/opentelemetry-python-distro/CONTRIBUTING.md

 ### PyCharm Users

-If you are using pycharm, ensure that you set it to use the virtualenv virtual environment manager.
-This is available in the menu under `PyCharm -> Preferences -> Project -> Interpreter`
+If you are using PyCharm, ensure that you set it to use the virtualenv virtual environment manager.
+This is available in the menu under `PyCharm -> Settings -> Project -> Interpreter`.

 ## Running the test suite